Sélecteur de langues

 That is why, in June 2012, Heads of State and Government agreed to create a banking union, completing the economic and monetary union, and allowing for centralised application of EU-wide rules for banks in the euro area (and any non-euro Member States that would want to join).

 The new regulatory framework with common rules for banks in all 28 Member States, set out in a single rulebook, is the foundation of the banking union.
-Common rules will help to prevent bank crises in the first place (in particular Capital Requirements Directive and Regulation MEMO/13/690 ) and, if banks do end up in difficulty, set out a common framework to manage the process, including a means to wind them down in an orderly way (Directive on Bank Recovery and Resolution (BRRD) MEMO/14/297).
-Common rules will also ensure that all EU savers are guaranteed that their deposits up to €100 000 (per depositor/ per bank) are protected at all times and everywhere in the EU (Directive on Deposit Guarantee Scheme –DGS MEMO/14/296).
+Common rules will help to prevent bank crises in the first place (in particular Capital Requirements Directive and Regulation – see MEMO/13/690) and, if banks do end up in difficulty, set out a common framework to manage the process, including a means to wind them down in an orderly way (Directive on Bank Recovery and Resolution (BRRD) – see IP/14/2862 and MEMO/14/297).
+Common rules will also ensure that all EU savers are guaranteed that their deposits up to €100 000 (per depositor/ per bank) are protected at all times and everywhere in the EU (Directive on Deposit Guarantee Scheme – see MEMO/14/296).

 The banking union ensures the common implementation of those rules in the Eurozone.
-First, as of November 2014, the European Central Bank (ECB) will be the supervisor of all 6000 banks in the euro area in the framework of the Single Supervisory Mechanism (MEMO/13/780).
-In order to ensure that the ECB has a clear view of the situation of banks it supervises from the outset, a comprehensive assessment of banks' financial health is currently being carried out.
+First, in November 2014, the European Central Bank (ECB) became the supervisor of all 5,500 banks in the euro area in the framework of the Single Supervisory Mechanism (MEMO/13/780).
+In order to ensure that the ECB has a clear view of the situation of banks it supervises from the outset, a comprehensive assessment of banks' financial health was carried out in 2014.

-Second, in the rare cases when banks fail despite stronger supervision, the recently adopted Single Resolution Mechanism (SRM) (MEMO/14/295) will allow bank resolution to be managed more effectively through a Single Resolution Board (SRB) and a Single Resolution Fund (SRF).
+Second, in the rare cases when banks fail despite stronger supervision, the Single Resolution Mechanism (SRM) (see MEMO/14/295) will allow bank resolution to be managed more effectively through a Single Resolution Mechanism (SRM) built around a Single Resolution Board (SRB) and a Single Resolution Fund (SRF) (see MEMO/14/2764).
 If a bank fails, the SRM with clear decision-making rules for cross-border banks and highly experienced staff will be much more effective in carrying out resolutions than the existing patchwork of national resolution authorities.

 Together with the new EU wide regulatory framework for the financial sector, the completed banking union is a big step in the economic and monetary integration of the EU (MEMO/14/244).
 It will put an end to the era of massive bailouts paid for by taxpayers and will help restore financial stability.
 This, in turn, creates the right conditions for the financial sector to lend to the real economy, spurring economic recovery and job creation (see box 2).